Fad Bocey

-Muhammad Fadzlie Mohd Nizam or better known as Fad Bocey (born 13 February 1991) is a comedian, actor, host and radio presenter in Malaysia.
+Muhammad Fadzlie Mohd Nizam or better known as Fad Bocey (born 13 February 1991) is a Malaysian comedian, actor, host and radio presenter.
 He is a member of the group Bocey with Achey and Abam.
 He is also a former participant in the first season of the reality TV show Bintang Mencari Bintang published by TV3.

 Personal life

 Fad married Nur Syahirah A. Rahman in 2015, they were blessed with 5 children.